lifecompanionaac/lifecompanion/docs/PLUGIN.md

 Terms used in this documentation will be directly linked to LifeCompanion usages.

 Feel free to fill an issue if you're having trouble with plugin development.

+While plugin are easier to implement that modifying LifeCompanion core, feel free to create pull request if the plugin API is limited for your use.

 ## Prerequisites